money in peru

 Peru money is one of the strongest coins in all of South America.
 It is due to responsible economic policies that the Peruvian government began to apply in the ’90s.
 Low levels of external debt, large international reserves, and a constantly growing GDP make Nuevo Sol a strong and valuable currency inside the region.

-This is the principal reason why Peru has still been a dog-cheap destination for Americans and European people who want to spend great moments without worrying about costs and excessive prices.
+This is the principal reason why Peru is considered a solid economy in the South American region.
+Also, it has still been a dog-cheap destination for Americans and European people who want to spend great moments without worrying about costs and excessive prices.

-Only an example, $ 20 is worth S/ 74.00.
-This quantity equals a luxury dinner by two persons in the most exclusive restaurant in Cusco or a good Pisco bottle or a relaxing spa session by one person in hotels of 5 stars.
+Only an example, $ 20 is worth around S/ 74.00.
+This quantity equals a luxury dinner by one person in the most exclusive restaurant in Cusco or a good Pisco bottle or a relaxing spa session by one person in hotels of 5 stars.

 Where to exchange money in Peru